Ayo1a/Final-research-project/README.md

 By leveraging efficient algorithms where possible and applying approximations or heuristics for NP-complete problems, this project balances computational feasibility with analytical depth.

-The primary goal of this project is to evaluate whether the IIM accurately represents social networks by analyzing metrics such as **spectral gap** and **diameter**, and comparing these properties to real-world network characteristics.
+The primary goal of this project is to evaluate whether the IIM accurately represents social networks by analyzing the **spectral gap** and **diameter**, and comparing these properties to real-world network characteristics.

 ### Baranashi Model